fdcastel/Hyper-V-Automation/README.md

 Collection of Powershell scripts to create Windows VMs in Hyper-V.

-For Windows Server 2016 / Hyper-V Server 2016 only.
+For Windows Server 2016 / Hyper-V Server 2016 / Windows 10 only.

 For Hyper-V Generation 2 VMs only.